Johnnyyuu/CourseManagementFront/README.md

-This is just my simple attempt at front-end development in my graduate course, and the project continues to be updated...
+This is just a simple attempt at front-end development in my graduate course, and the project continues to be updated...